Pteroidichthys noronhai: Description

 Pteroidichthys noronhai has 12 rigid spines and 8-9soft rays in its dorsal fin with 3 spines and 5 soft rays in its anal fin.
-It has a relatively short snout, which avareages 15.3% of its standard length and is shorter than the distance between the rearmost part of the orbit and the rear edge of the operculum.
+It has a relatively short snout, which averages 15.3% of its standard length and is shorter than the distance between the rearmost part of the orbit and the rear edge of the operculum.
 The rearmost part of the maxilla reached beyond a vertical line through the centre of the pupil.
-It has poorly developed tentacles above the eyes and just a small number of tantacles on the body and fins.
-There are well developed spinjes with pointed tips on the lacrimal and suborbital bones.
-This species has no clear black blotch on the front part of the soft rayed part of the dorsal fin and attans a maximum total length of 5.6 cm.
+It has poorly developed tentacles above the eyes and just a small number of tentacles on the body and fins.
+There are well developed spines with pointed tips on the lacrimal and suborbital bones.
+This species has no clear black blotch on the front part of the soft rayed part of the dorsal fin and attains a maximum total length of 5.6 cm.
 This is a brown fish with indistinct darker markings on the head and on the back at the base of each part of the dorsal fin.
 The fin membrane of the spiny part of the dorsal fin is black at its base and grey distally, the membrane of the soft rayed part is blotched with grey and is darker grey terminally, The other fins are greyish with black margins.

 Distribution and habitat

 Pteroidichthys noronhai is found in the Indo-West Pacific and has been recorded from widely separated localities.
-It has been found in southern Japan, southern China, Saya de Malha Bank, Taiwan, .the Philippines, northwestern Australia, the Chesterfield Islands and Vanuatu.
+It has been found in southern Japan, southern China, Saya de Malha Bank, Taiwan, the Philippines, northwestern Australia, the Chesterfield Islands and Vanuatu.
 It is a demersal fish found at depths between 50 and 215 m in areas of sandy substrate.